retroriff/supercollider-px/README.md

 ## 🛠️ Installation

+## 🛠️ Installation

+1. Download and add the project to the SuperCollider extensions folder (`Platform.userExtensionDir`).
-1. Install the [MiSCellaneous](https://github.com/dkmayer/miSCellaneous_lib) extension (needed for `PbindFx`)
+2. Install the [MiSCellaneous](https://github.com/dkmayer/miSCellaneous_lib) extension (needed for `PbindFx`)
-2. Load SynthDefs and audio files by running:
+3. Load SynthDefs and audio files by running:

 ```
 Px.loadSynthDefs;